-I began this blog, in a different form in 2006 to improve my written English and stay sane during the trials and tribulations that is gradschool and obtaining a PhD.
-Unfortunately the archives of the first years were lost when my hard-drive decided to die with a strange noise and even DiskWarrior could not help.
+I began this blog, in a different form in 2006 to improve my written English and stay sane during the trials and tribulations that is gradschool.
+Unfortunately the archives of the first years were lost, when my hard-drive decided to die with a strange noise and even DiskWarrior could not help.

-A couple of months ago, I felt all the PhD related posts were not really relevant anymore and I wanted to make a clear cut; so I deleted dozens of posts until a colleague said I ought to safe them.
-The remaining posts I saved still made he better of 35.000 words.
-Maybe at some point I am brave enough to go back to these and make them into a book (there are still 3 diaries of about 200-300 pages each …).
+At some point I felt all the PhD related posts were not relevant anymore and cleared these off the side.
+Maybe at some point I am brave enough to go back to these and make them into a book (there are still 3 research diaries of about 200-300 pages each.

-Fast forward about one-hundred gallons of coffee and a ton of chocolate, and half a dozen fix term contracts later, and I have been working as a lecturer in academic and digital development for some years.
-Granted it took me about two years to slow down from my 24/7 steam train, six part-time jobs at a time work mode, into something that resembles a career path.
-I won several (tiny, internal) grants, a best presentation price, and recently a golden tweeter award, held some keynotes, and obtained my Senior Fellowship with the Higher Education Academy.
-I am currently leading a couple of master’s courses (MEd in Academic Practice), and the dissertation projects, and trying to change attitudes around the Scholarship of Learning and Teaching in the institution; as well as supporting our first ever Graduate Apprenticeship Scheme, in developing CPD and training for the workplace mentors.
+Fast forward about hundreds of gallons of coffee, countless chocolate bars, and several fix term contracts later, and I have been working as a lecturer in academic and digital development (faculty development, Hochschuldidaktik, Hochschulbildungsforschung) for some years.
+I won several (internal) grants, a best presentation price, and recently a golden tweeter award, held some keynotes, and obtained my Senior Fellowship with the Higher Education Academy.
+I am currently leading a couple of master’s level courses (MEd in Academic Practice), and the dissertation projects, and trying to change attitudes around the Scholarship of Learning and Teaching in the institution; as well as supporting our first ever Graduate Apprenticeship Scheme, in developing CPD and training for the workplace mentors.
 So far so chaotic.

 Things that haven’t changed

-Run on sentences seem to still go strong.
+Run on sentences are still going strong.
 And my focus on creative pedagogies (creative learning and teaching) and thus implicitly active learning has not changed.
 I am trying to translate creative pedagogy and principles of Kulturpädagogik (culture education) into the higher education context.
 This has led to colleagues playing with Lego, balloons, play-dough, and my line manager putting the Incredible Hulk on top of their computer.
 I also have been accused or commended (I am really not sure) of pink fluffy unicorness.

 Science of Education